Avocados and Pets

 But is persin poisonous to our dogs and cats?

-“The bigger risk to dogs and cats is the foreign body obstruction that can occur when the avocado seed is ingested—it’s a large seed and can get stuck in the esophagus, stomach or intestinal tract.”
+“In most cases, dogs and cats eating small amounts of fruit are not expected to be poisoned,” explains Brutlag.
+“The bigger risk to dogs is the foreign body obstruction that can occur when the avocado seed is swalled - it's a large seed and can get stuck in the esophagus, stomach, or intestinal tract.
+Because of the high fat content, it's also possible for dogs or cats to develop pancreatitis (painful inflammation of the pancreas).”

-So, while avocado is safe for our dogs and cats to eat, the best bet is to limit their access to the fruit itself.
+So, while avocado is fairly safe for our dogs and cats to eat, the best bet is to limit their access to just small amounts of the fruit itself.
 This can prevent accidental choking as well as unexpected emergency surgery to remove the golf ball-sized pit from within your pet’s body.

 Pet birds, however, should never be fed avocado.